Ascend/modelzoo/README.md

 # Welcome to the Model Zoo for Ascend

 In order to facilitate developers to enjoy the benefits of Ascend ModelZoo, we will continue to add typical networks and some of the related pre-trained models.
-If you have needs for the ModelZoo, you can file an issue on [Gitee](https://gitee.com/ascend/modelzoo/issues) or [ModelZoo](https://bbs.huaweicloud.com/forum/forum-726-1.html), we will consider it in time.
+If you have needs for the modelzoo, you can file an issue on [gitee](https://gitee.com/ascend/modelzoo/issues) or [ModelZoo](https://bbs.huaweicloud.com/forum/forum-726-1.html), We will consider it in time.

 ## Contributing

-Before you start, please read the [contributor guidelines](https://gitee.com/ascend/modelzoo/blob/master/contrib/CONTRIBUTING.md).
+Before you start,Please read the [notice](https://gitee.com/ascend/modelzoo/blob/master/contrib/CONTRIBUTING.md)

 Thank You!

 ## Table of Contents
 - Models
 - TensorFlow

 	 -Benchmark

 	- [Bert-base_for_TensorFlow](https://gitee.com/ascend/modelzoo/tree/master/built-in/TensorFlow/Benchmark/nlp/Bert-base_for_TensorFlow)
 	- [Nezha-large_for_TensorFlow](https://gitee.com/ascend/modelzoo/tree/master/built-in/TensorFlow/Benchmark/nlp/Nezha-large_for_TensorFlow)

 	 -Official

 	- [WaveGlow_for_TensorFlow](https://gitee.com/ascend/modelzoo/tree/master/built-in/TensorFlow/Official/audio/WaveGlow_for_TensorFlow)
 	- [SSD-Resnet34_for_TensorFlow](https://gitee.com/ascend/modelzoo/tree/master/built-in/TensorFlow/Official/cv/detection/SSD-Resnet34_for_TensorFlow)
 	- [YOLOv3_for_TensorFlow](https://gitee.com/ascend/modelzoo/tree/master/built-in/TensorFlow/Official/cv/detection/YoloV3_for_TensorFlow)